-Audible Tone Key Description • • Start Fail The ESC was unable to start the motor.
-Check your motor wiring and make sure there is nothing interfering with your drive train. • - Low Voltage Cutoff Main battery voltage dropped below the cutoff value.
-The default is Auto-LiPo which sets the cutoff value based on the detected cell count.
-Other options may be entered in Castle Link. - • Over-Current The ESC detected operating currents that exceed the capabilities of the ESC. • • • Sensors Lost The ESC detected unusual signals or loss of signal on the sensor cable coming from the motor.
-Check the sensor cable for good connections to the ESC and motor.
-If you are not using a sensored motor, ensure the motor type is not set to "Sensored Only" in Castle Link. • • - Radio Glitch The ESC detected unusual signals or loss of signal on the throttle wire. • - • Over-Temperature The ESC reached an over-temperature condition.
-Occurs when operated under too high a load or operated without proper cooling airflow. • Excessive Load The ESC detected very high current spikes.
+Audible Tone / Key / Description • • Start Fail The ESC was unable to start the motor.
+Check your motor wiring and make sure there is nothing interfering with your drive train. • - • Over- Temperature The ESC reached an over-temperature condition.
+Occurs when operated under too high a load or operated without proper cooling airflow. • -- Excessive Load The ESC detected very high current spikes.
 Causes may include damaged wiring leading to, or inside, the motor, the use of too large a motor for the controller, excessive gearing, or improperly soldered motor connections.
 If multiple Excessive Load errors are detected, beeping will be disabled to protect the ESC.
-If the error continues, contact Castle Tech Support. - • • Auxiliary Wire Radio Glitch The ESC detected unusual signals or loss of signal on the AUX wire. - • - BEC Over-Temperature The ESC detected that the integrated BEC is overheating due to current draw above the rating of the BEC.
-This is commonly caused by faulty servos or a servo that exceeds the amp rating of the BEC. (e.g. digital servos with very high torque/speed values) • Motor Over-Temperature The ESC detected that the sensored motor's temperature has exceeded the Motor Temperature Cutoff value set in Castle Link.
-Motor Temperature Cutoff is only available when running a sensored motor in "Sensored Only" mode.
+If the error continues, contact Castle Tech Support. - • • Auxiliary Wire Radio Glitch The ESC detected unusual signals or loss of signal on the AUX wire.
+Note: if you are not utilizing the AUX wire function, disable the AUX wire mode via Castle Link. - • - BEC Over- Temperature\ The ESC detected that the integrated BEC is overheating due to current draw above the rating of the BEC.
+This is commonly caused by faulty servos or a servo that exceeds the amp rating of the BEC. (e.g. digital servos with very high torque/speed values) --• Motor Over- Temperature The ESC detected that the sensored motor's temperature has exceeded the Motor Temperature Cutoff value set in Castle Link.
+Motor Temperature Cutoff is only available when running a sensored motor.
 Motor temperature sensors vary.
-Always check motor temperatures periodically after making system adjustments. • • • • Datalog Full Warning The ESC's internal datalog has reached its capacity.
-The datalog must be cleared before it can record any new data.

-^{}Not available on all Mamba X Series ESC models.
-See the Quick Start Guide for more information
+Always check motor temperatures periodically after making system adjustments.
+This alert is disabled by default and can be adjusted via Castle Link. \Not available on all Cobra Series models.
+See the Quick Start Guide for more information There is a reference guide on the last page of this manual.